HomeExpert DirectoryInsightsAboutFind an Expert

 In general, medical expert fees are determined by the expert themselves, based on a variety of criteria.
 Among those criteria are clinical experience, forensic experience, academic qualifications such as Fellowships, clinical settings, and publications.
 Vident does have some influence over expert fees by comparing experts within a specialty, but ultimately it is a personal decision by the expert.

 Vident Partners connects attorneys with qualified neurology expert witnesses.
-Complimentary search, 24-hour turnaround, no obligation.
+Complimentary consultation, 24-hour turnaround, no obligation.

 Request an Expert →